 Jared has coordinated, mentored and facilitated council programs at over a dozen schools in Southern California and has led trainings and retreats focusing on reconciliation and community-building throughout the U.S., and in Poland, Rwanda, France, Colombia and Bosnia-Herzegovina.
 Jared directed the "Center for Council Practice" initiative of The Ojai Foundation, the antecedent of Center for Council.
-He co-led the Rockefeller Foundation's Bellagio Conference on integrating Council and SRM in California and Rwandan prisons and was subsequently invited by the foundation to be a Resident Fellow at the Bellagio Center.
-He has been a presenter at conferences and seminars, speaking on the integration of Council into varied arenas, including South by Southwest, International Association of Chiefs of Police, California Rehabilitation Oversight Board, Association of Change Management Professionals, Bellagio Fellows Gathering, Monterey County Community Restorative Justice Commission, the Summit on Mindful Policing, Fetzer Institute’s Mindful Justice Conferenceand the Restorative Justice in Motion Conference, at Eastern Mennonite University.
-Seide’s educational background includes a BA with high honors from Brown University.
-Prior to his work with Center for Council, Seide led careers in the entertainment industry and the corporate world.
-He is a member of the Zen Center of Los Angeles and a graduate of the Upaya Institute Chaplaincy Program and has been a Spirit Holder for Zen Peacemaker Bearing Witness Retreats around the world.
+He co-led the Rockefeller Foundation's Bellagio Conference on integrating Council and SRM in California and Rwandan prisons and was a Resident Fellow at the Bellagio Center.
+He has been a presenter at conferences and seminars, speaking on the integration of Council into varied arenas, including South by Southwest, International Association of Chiefs of Police, California Rehabilitation Oversight Board, Association of Change Management Professionals, Bellagio Fellows Gathering, Monterey Restorative Justice Commission and the Restorative Justice in Motion Conference, at Eastern Methodist University.
+Jared’s educational background includes a BA with high honors from Brown University.
+Prior to his work with Center for Council, Jared led careers in the entertainment industry and the corporate world.
+He is a member of the Zen Center of Los Angeles, a graduate of the Upaya Institute Chaplaincy Program and has been a Spirit Holder for Zen Peacemaker Bearing Witness Retreats around the world.

-Director of Development
+Director of Advancement

 Most recently, Josh Jentzsch was a Peace Corps Volunteer in Morocco, where he lived in a remote desert town near the border with Algeria.
 Through dust storms and extreme temperatures, he taught English and helped numerous Moroccans start or expand their businesses, teaching basic accounting, website development, and business soft-skills.
 Prior to that, he spent eleven years in the legal services industry, where he owned one firm and managed another.
 Because of his passion and acumen for establishing effective systems for growth, he has also helped numerous start-ups, acting as an adviser and operations manager.
 The vision of Center for Council dovetails perfectly with Josh's philosophy to "give back better," offering the world and our communities more than what was handed us.
 Josh has a degree in History from Westminster College, an intimate liberal arts university in Salt Lake City.

 Sam learned the values of compassion and empathy in the most unlikely of places and chose to devote his time to mentoring other inmates in this work, while at the same time working on his own rehabilitation.
 Over the course of several years, Sam has participated in numerous Center for Council workshops and events in prison, as well as in Los Angeles (via speakerphone) and was able to tell the story of his transformation to groups of community leaders and program participants.
 His writing from prison has been published online by ATTN.COM.
-His voice has helped bring widespread attention to the value and effectiveness of the Inmate Council Program and how Council helps build safe spaces that allow incarcerated men to open up and be themselves without having to hide behind the masks they have learned to wear as part of "the criminal lifestyle."
+His voice has helped bring widespread attention to the value and effectiveness of the Prison Council Initiative and how council helps build safe spaces that allow incarcerated men to open up and be themselves without having to hide behind the masks they have learned to wear as part of "the criminal lifestyle."

 As a result of his transformation, Sam received parole in 2018 and he is now working for Center for Council as its Outreach Associate.
 He participates in Native American spiritual communities around Southern California.
-In addition to the many Center for Council programs that Sam supports, he and his wife Jolene Escobar, a member of Center for Council's Trainer Leadership Initiative, look forward to co-facilitating Council circles focused on the families of the incarcerated, with the hope of helping them heal from the wounds of having a loved one locked away, as well as helping the offender understand the impact of their crime on their community.
+In addition to the many Center for Council programs that Sam supports, he and his wife Jolene Escobar, a member of Center for Council's Trainer Leadership Initiative, look forward to co-facilitating council circles focused on the families of the incarcerated, with the hope of helping them heal from the wounds of having a loved one locked away, as well as helping the offender understand the impact of their crime on their community.